-zones.
-101 Import duty exemptions on raw or essential materials used in manufacturing are for one year (zone 1 or 2) or five years (zone 3).
-102
+zones.101 Import duty exemptions on raw or essential materials used in manufacturing are for one year (zone 1 or 2) or five years (zone 3)102;

-- Corporate tax exemptions depend on the zone in which an enterprise is located.
-103 A three-year corporate tax holiday (exemption) is granted for projects in industrial estates or promoted industrial zones in zone 1.
+corporate tax exemptions depend on the zone in which an enterprise is located.103 A three-year corporate tax holiday (exemption) is granted for projects in industrial estates or promoted industrial zones in zone 1.
 In zone 2, the exemption is for three years for outside industrial estates or five years for inside the industrial estates (seven years for applications submitted prior to 31 December 2009).
-In zone 3, an eight-year corporate tax holiday is granted.
-The corporate tax exemption is capped at 100% of investment capital (excluding the costs of land and working capital).11 - As of October 2006, agriculture and agricultural products; mining, ceramics, and basic metals, light industry, metal products, machinery and transport equipment; electronic industry, and electrical appliances; chemicals, paper, and plastics; and services and public utilities are BOI eligible activities.
-The BOI's priority industries include agriculture and agricultural products; technological and human resources development; public utilities and infrastructure; and environmental protection.
-107 BOI targeted industries 108, cover manufacture of steel casting using induction furnace, manufacture of forged steel parts, manufacture of machinery and equipment, manufacture of sintered products, manufacture or repair of aircraft and aircraft parts, manufacture of vehicle parts, heat treatment, manufacture of material for microelectronics, electronic design, software, software parks and international distribution centres.
-109 These industries are eligible for exemptions of import duties on certain machinery and a corporate tax holiday for eight years, irrespective of In 2002, the BOI selected five targeted industries, agri-business, automobiles, fashion, electronics, and high-valued services for proactive marketing campaign110; alternative and renewable energy was added in 2006.
+In zone 3, an eight-year corporate tax holiday is granted.104 The corporate tax exemption is capped at 100% of investment capital (excluding the costs of land and working capital)105;

+as of October 2006, agriculture and agricultural products; mining, ceramics, and basic metals, light industry, metal products, machinery and transport equipment; electronic industry, and electrical appliances; chemicals, paper, and plastics; and services and public utilities are BOI eligible activities.106 The BOI's priority industries include agriculture and agricultural products; technological and human resources development; public utilities and infrastructure; and environmental protection.107 BOI targeted industries108, cover manufacture of steel casting using induction furnace, manufacture of forged steel parts, manufacture of machinery and equipment, manufacture of sintered products, manufacture or repair of aircraft and aircraft parts, manufacture of vehicle parts, heat treatment, manufacture of material for microelectronics, electronic design, software, software parks and international distribution centres.109 These industries are eligible for exemptions of import duties on certain machinery and a corporate tax holiday for eight years, irrespective of In 2002, the BOI selected five targeted industries, agri-business, location. automobiles, fashion, electronics, and high-valued services for proactive marketing campaign110; alternative and renewable energy was added in 2006.
 For the period five years.
+103 Zone 1 includes Bangkok and five provinces; zone 2, 12 provinces; and zone 3 (all 58 remaining provinces).
+The 58 provinces in zone 3 are divided into two areas based on development level of each province; incentives for the 40 more developed provinces are more limited in scope than for other 18.
+104 Extra incentives apply in 22 provinces in zone 3; a 50% tax holiday is available for five years after the eight-year exemption period; double the amount of water, electricity, and transportation are deductible from taxable income for ten years from the date of first sales; and 25% of the installation and construction costs of infrastructure facilities can be deducted in the calculation of net profit.
+Since August 2001, projects with capital exceeding B 10 million must obtain ISO or similar international standard certification within two years; otherwise the tax holiday is reduced by one year.